 The aim of the Team Teach approach is to reduce risk and restraint reduction, to support teaching, learning and caring by increasing staff confidence and competence, whilst promoting and protecting positive relationships.

 This is delivered through training in positive handling strategies designed to reduce anxiety, risk and restraint.
 It highlights the importance of proactive interventions before staff need to react to challenging behaviour.
 You will find the proactive interventions under Specialist Strategies.

 We have four Team Teach trainers at Strathmore (six in the Auriga Academy Trust), one of whom is an advanced trainer.
-They have had experience of using Team Teach as a useful, effective behaviour support strategy for over 10 years and have delivered training to many schools in the local boroughs of Richmond and Kingston.
+They have had experience of using Team Teach as a useful, effective behaviour support strategy for over 10 years.

 The Team Teach approach is recommended for any staff working with children and young people who have severe learning difficulties and associated behaviour difficulties.